gustavo-hms/pkgs/README.md

 pkgs no-orphans
 ```

-# What distros are supported?
+# Which distros are supported?

 Currently, the supported distributions are:
 - Solus;